aroemers/rmap/README.md

 #### Immutability and state

 All the functions on the recursive map return new objects, so it can be regarded as immutable.
 Still, keep in mind that a recursive map does have state, as it lazily realizes its values.
-This is also why I have not decided yet how equivalence should work.
+This state is cloned into the newly created objects.
+It is because of this state that I have not decided yet how equivalence should work.

 #### Core functions on the recursive map